WeSolveProblems/wesolveproblems.org.uk/rules.md

 ---
 layout: default
 title: Maths Battle Rules
-shortsummary: Maths Battle - a competition between two teams in solving mathematical problems and presenting their solutions.
+shortsummary: Maths Battle is a competition between two teams in solving mathematical problems and presenting their solutions.
 ---

 ##General Provisions